Is your small business marketing plan delivering a steady flow of customers like you expected?

 Along with written content, you can also create infographics, videos, and podcasts, as a way to share your content in a manner that is appealing to your potential customers.

 To learn more about smart blogging, I’d recommend you check out sources like Smart Blogger, who offers both free and paid training to help you become the best blogger you can be!

 Email remains one of the most popular and cost-effective ways to market.
 If, you focus intently on building your database, email may become an effective part of your small business marketing plan.

 By sending past, existing, and potential customers emails that are filled with valuable information that they will find helpful, you can remain top-of-mind.
-This means that in general, when customers are ready to buy what is is you sell, they are likely to think of you.
+This means that in general, when customers are ready to buy what you sell, they are likely to think of you.

 Of course, sending a single email will not be as effective as sending regular emails (i.e., weekly, monthly) to keep you top of mind.
 Examples of the kinds of emails you might send include: